The Crown seeks to remove protection of the Sanctuary Mahi Whenua despite the legal commitment made in March 2018

 We appreciate your support of the Sanctuary community

-Many thanks for your continued support of the Sanctuary community, and advice derived from the experience of your group
+Many thanks indeed for your support of the Sanctuary community

-We thank you for your support of the Sanctuary community, and support for future residents
+We thank you for your support of the Sanctuary community

 Your message will be displayed on the page and emailed to the donor.